Features of Java – A Complete Overview

 4. Architecture Neutral

-Java applications behave consistently across different hardware systems.
+Why this matters: Java applications behave consistently across different hardware systems.

 5. Portable

-- Platform-independent bytecode
+- Generating platform-independent bytecode

-Ensures consistent results regardless of system configuration.
+Why this matters: Applications produce consistent results regardless of system configuration.

 6. Secure